CrossTheRoadElec/Phoenix6-Documentation/source/docs/why-phoenix.rst

 - New and improved :doc:`control output types </docs/api-reference/api-usage/device-specific/talonfx/talonfx-control-intro>` and :doc:`closed-loop </docs/api-reference/api-usage/device-specific/talonfx/closed-loop-requests>` configuration.
 - Improved :ref:`Motion Magic® <docs/api-reference/api-usage/device-specific/talonfx/closed-loop-requests:motion magic®>` with jerk control and support for modifying the profile on the fly.
 - Kalman-based algorithms to reduce latency while maintaining smooth data.
-- :ref:`Fuse a CANcoder <fusedcancoder>` with the motor's internal rotor, getting absolute data all the time while using the fast internal sensor for closed looping.
+- :ref:`Fuse a CANcoder <fusedcancoder>` (requires Pro) with the motor's internal rotor, getting absolute data all the time while using the fast internal sensor for closed looping.

 Enhanced Support for `CAN FD <https://store.ctr-electronics.com/can-fd/>`__
 ---------------------------------------------------------------------------